giliard1984/camlin-technical-task/README.md

   * This command should start the react project (PORT=5178) and the json server (PORT=5179)
   * Frontend: http://localhost:5178/
   * JSON Server: http://localhost:5179/

+* You can build it by running the following command `yarn run build`

 ![image](https://github.com/user-attachments/assets/a51745fe-903a-4196-b0d9-b30a43724711)